(Alphabetical by Last Name)

 Before writing Creating Couture Embellishments, Ellen taught at the School of Fashion Design for 10 years and worked in professional theatre in Boston.

 Erin has been sewing more or less all her life.
 She began designing and sewing clothing for her dolls as a child, and then moved on to full-sized fashions after learning to use a sewing machine.
-After moving to Boise, Idaho, in 2004 for a job in geology, she picked up more advanced design and construction techniques from local sewing instructors and fell into helping design and build costumes for the ballroom dance community she is a part of.
-She and partner Frank, also an avid sewer, launched Oversway Originals, a custom ballroom dance costume company.
-A few years later, after having been laid off from her geology job, Erin made sewing her next career, first as the director of a sewing school within a local fine fabric store, then by launching sewBoise in 2011.
-Now as sewBoise's owner and director, Erin and her team of 4 sewists, 2 assistants, 1 apprentice, and several sewing teachers, offer sewing classes and lessons at all levels, do custom sewing from dog toys and curtains to bridal gowns and prototyping, and are a full-service alterations shop for men and women.
-She graduated in May of 2018 from Boise State University's Executive MBA Program, which ignited her passion for business and leadership.
+Erin relocated to Boise in 2004, where she picked up some more advanced design and construction techniques from local instructors and fell into helping design and build costumes for the ballroom dance community she is a part of.
+She and partner Frank, who is also an avid sewer, launched Oversway Originals, a custom ballroom dance costume company.
+In 2010, Erin joined the Association of Design and Sewing Professionals (ASDP) and began participating in the organization's annual educational conference where she continues to expand her sewing and design skill set, improve her teaching techniques, and share her work.
+Her garment was chosen as a finalist and was awarded the prize for "Best Color and Shape Shift" in the 2019 Threads Challenge, put on each year for members of ASDP by Threads Magazine.
+After her original field was hit hard by a recession, Erin made sewing her next career, first as the director of a sewing school within a local fine fabric store, then by launching sewBoise in 2011.
+Now as sewBoise's owner and director, Erin and her team of 6 offer sewing classes and lessons at all levels, do custom sewing from dog toys and curtains to bridal gowns and 3-piece suits, and are a full-service alterations shop.
+Erin comes from a family of educators, and is no exception, many have described her as an exceptional teacher.
+She thoroughly enjoys teaching, learning, and sharing sewing tricks with others.
+Being an engaged business owner and asset to her community is central to Erin's plans.
+She graduated from the Executive MBA program at BSU in May of 2018 and was one of the Idaho Business Review's honorees for the Accomplished Under 40 Award in 2016.